 Plugging in a Plugin Part 2: Fast and Secure Contact Form

 If you decide to use WordPress as a blog, you can always include the option for users to comment on your blog posts and be notified by email whenever someone actually does comment.
 Another, more conventional way, to get information from people is via a contact form and there are some pretty fancy ones out there that are available as plugins.
-For this lesson we will install a contact form called Fast and Secure Contact Form.
-I chose this particular form because it was highly rated and had some interesting features.
+For this lesson we used to install a form called Fast and Secure Contact Form.
+Unfortunately, it seems to have disappeared but, hey, so what?
+You’re creative and skilled, right?
+So find a contact plugin of your own and make it work!

-1. Once again, return to the WordPress Dashboard and click on Appearance-Plugins and then on "add new" plugins.
-This time use the search window to find the Fast and Secure Contact Form.
-If more than one option appears, make sure to select the one that has over 5 million downloads.
+1. Once again, return to the WordPress Dashboard and click on Appearance-Plugins and then on “add new” plugins.
+This time use the search window to search for a contact form.
+Try to find one with LOTS of downloads.

 2. Once you find it click “Install Now.”
 Afterward, “Activate Plugin”